We want to get better at communicating with our patients. We want to make sure ...

 Text message reminders are sent out 2 days before your appointment.
 If you would like a text reminder please ask when booking your appointment.

 For information on our appointments and how they work please see our Appointment information leaflet

 Please allow 48 hours for your repeat prescription to be processed.
-Requests for repeat prescriptions can be taken in person at the surgery, by fax, post, phone or by using the online patient access facility.
+From 1st July 2018 requests for repeat prescriptions can be taken in person at the surgery, by fax, post, or by using the online patient access facility.

 The online facility allows patients to order repeat prescriptions and book GP appointments this is also available via an app on your mobile phone.

 Please click on the link below for the Practice Agreement and instruction to apply to for use the online facility: